inwx/WHMCS/README.md

 If you have a cronjob for that file, delete them and activate the domain-sync in your WHMCS settings.

+6)
+To activate support for records that are not natively provided by WHMCS the template file "inwx_clientareadomaindns.tpl" needs to be copied to the active template directory and renamed to "clientareadomaindns.tpl".
+In this manner you can either copy it directly to your currently used template or create a new template.
+If you just copy it, we also strongly advise you to create a backup of your old "clientareadomaindns.tpl" file.
+The second option requires you to copy your currently used template.
+If you still use the default template, it can be found in "/templates/six".
+Copy this folder and assign it your prefered name like "/templates/inwx" and replace the file "clientareadomaindns.tpl" with the "inwx_clientareadomaindns.tpl".
+In order for this to take effect you will need to login to your admin area, navigate to "Setup > General Settings" and select your newly created template.
+Clients should now be able to select SRV records in their DNS Management.

 ____________________________________________________________________________________
 (c) 2015 InterNetworX Ltd. & Co.
 KG, Prinzessinnenstrasse 30, DE-10969 Berlin<br>